Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

+As this mechanism leads to a saturated state it cannot be the full story.
+A first possibility is that the system forms a mosaic of ordered domains with wide, disordered domain walls accounting for the missing moment and the configurational entropy.
+In the absence of magnetic monopoles and with the imposition of topological constraints, domain wall boundaries will play a very influential role \cite{Bovo2014,Jaubert2017,Lantagne2018}, with ``arctic-circle'' freezing effects running deep into the bulk \cite{Allegra2016, King2023}.
+The origin of the domains could be dynamical, following the freezing out of monopoles, or it could be static due to the formation of Weiss domains driven by the long range part of the dipolar interactions.

-Indeed, a residual entropy is observed (See Fig. \ref{Fig_CM_LT}b), as previously reported \cite{Gardner2005}.
-This does not match the Pauling estimate for spin ice though \cite{Ramirez1999}, nor does it correspond to that for a fragmented monopole crystal \cite{Brooks2014}.
-However, it does correspond to a documented value from the spin ice literature, that for the magnetisation plateau for spin ice in the presence of a field of moderate strength applied along the $[111]$ crystal axis \cite{Matsuhira2002, Moessner2003}, the so-called kagome ice state.
-The residual entropy is therefore consistent with a novel state, a ferromagnetic phase with broken symmetry along one of the $[111]$ axes, {\it the ferromagnetic fragmented state} which features decoupled kagome planes of magnetic moments lying perpendicular to the field axis.
-Such a phase requires a distinction between the four spins of a tetrahedral unit cell, as highlighted in Fig. \ref{Fig_structure}c.
+A second possibility is that the system orders into a different ferromagnetic state with unsaturated order parameter and finite entropy.
+We have remarked that the residual entropy corresponds to that for the magnetisation plateau for spin ice in the presence of a field applied along the $[111]$ crystal axis \cite{Matsuhira2002, Moessner2003}, the so-called kagome ice state as shown in Fig. \ref{Fig_CM_LT}b where we also show the Pauling entropy \cite{Ramirez1999} and that for a fragmented monopole crystal \cite{Brooks2014}.
+The residual entropy is therefore consistent with a ferromagnetic phase with broken symmetry along one of the $\langle 111 \rangle$ axes, {\it the ferromagnetic fragmented state} which features decoupled kagome planes of magnetic moments lying perpendicular to the ordering direction.
+The dynamics, with well defined time scales which persist below the transition also seems consistent with such a structured state, rather than a random mosaic state where one would expect a broader range of time scales and glassy behaviour at low temperature.

+This phase requires a distinction between the four spins of a unit cell, as highlighted in Fig. \ref{Fig_structure}c.
 The apical spin (shown in green) would be frozen and aligned along the broken symmetry axis with an entropy drop of approximately $\left(\frac{R}{4}\right)\ln 2$, as observed in our data at the transition.
 The three spins lying in the kagome plane (in red) would then satisfy the kagome ice rules of two spins in - one spin out \cite{Moller2009,Chern2011}.